dmuth/evernote-to-obsidian/README.md

 ## Bugs

-I used this script to convert several dozen Evernote notebooks I had totalling over 3,000 notes.
+I used this script to convert several dozen Evernote notebooks totalling over 3,000 notes.
 All notes and attachments were exported successfully.

 The only issue I had is that some of the paths to the attachments from the notes